24. 1850-1950 Women’s Industrial Revolution

 Women also became consumers, and with that new role came great power to influence production.
 Industrialization also upended the patriarchal norms in some ways because it challenged the idea of a “male provider,” as it was increasingly obvious that more and more women needed to work to make ends meet.

 Industrialization fueled western imperial expansion.
-Factories could produce more weapons, making military conquests in Africa, Asia, Siberia, the Pacific islands, and the western Americas uneven in terms of military strength.
+Factories could produce more weapons, fueling military conquests in Africa, Asia, Siberia, the Pacific islands, and the western Americas.
 Whether in positions of leadership or in missionary efforts, women supported imperialism and fought against it.

-Industrialization changed the global make up, shifted power structures, and allowed the Global North to impose their systems on others– including their views of women.
-Learn more about women's role in imperialism.
+Industrialization changed the global make-up, shifted power structures, and allowed the Global North to impose its systems on others, including their views of women.

 By the end of this era, so much remained in question.
 How did class and region change the effects of industrialization?
 Did the benefits of industrialization outweigh the costs?
 How would women’s role in the labor force influence policy and social change?
 Would women be able to enter industries considered “male”?
 How would society adapt to allow for women to be wage earners and mothers?
 What would it take for women to earn the vote?